 Scream sing by using vocal fry

 The vocal fry is that sizzling effect which you can sometimes produce, most singers would consider vocal fry as being something negative, this is mostly because singers who sing with a vocal fry tend to hurt their vocal cords and throat.
 The trick for using vocal fry for scream-singing is to use it silently and by not screaming as loud as you possibly can.
 What is great about using vocal fry is that you can add a lot of distortion effects to your scream-singing.

 As a general rule of thumb when you are scream sing you should resonate either from the top of your head or from the top of your mouth and teeth.
-Once you have a good grasp about how you can resonate then you should start experimenting and mixing scream-singing with it.
+Once you have a good grasp of how you can resonate then you should start experimenting and mixing scream-singing with it.
 There is no good or bad way of resonating, everybody will resonate differently because we all are made different.

 It is always a good idea to record yourself when practicing and when trying different styles of singing.
 While you are singing you are probably focused on singing correctly which is a good idea, but if you do not see yourself then you can not analyze later what you did well and what you did incorrectly.
 This way you can focus on doing the correct things rather than just practicing for the sake of it.

-Take care of your vocal cords
+Take care of your vocal cords for scream singing

 Scream singing is extremely hard on your vocal cords, especially in the beginning or if you do not do it correctly.
 It is vital that you keep your vocal cords in top shape as you rely on them for your voice.
 One important aspect which determines the health of your vocal cords is your actual diet, so make sure to avoid coffee, sodas, and even dairy products, for more information on how to keep your vocal cords in top shape check out my recent article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).